bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

     }
 ```

 Finally *notify*.
 This function executes the callback function given by the client in *await* or *awaitAll*.
-If there was a problem, report is as the first argument; otherwise call the callback either with a list of results or results as function arguments, depending on whether the API called was *awaitAll* or *await*, respectively.
+If there was a problem, report this as the first argument; otherwise call the callback either with a list of results or results as function arguments, depending on whether the API called was *awaitAll* or *await*, respectively.

 ```javascript
     function notify() {